top of page

 **A note from team FTLO**

 The airline industry is still feeling the effects of the Covid pandemic.
 As flights continue to be delayed, the risk of losing a checked bag increases dramatically.
-We HIGHLY RECOMMEND CARRYING ON all your luggage if you can.
+We HIGHLY RECOMMEND BRINGING ONLY A CARRY ON BAG.

-Whether you’re a seasoned traveler or a novice adventurer, the task of packing for any trip can seem daunting.
+Whether you're a seasoned traveler or a novice adventurer setting out for the first time, the task of packing for any trip can seem daunting.
 But once you understand the basics of a holiday packing list, everything else is a breeze.

 How to pack for a week long trip